 The seven stripe flag was created by a Tumblr user, Emily Gwen, in 2018 as a flag to represent both butch and femme lesbians: orange for butch and pink for femme.

-The five stripe lesbian flag is like a concise version of the seven stripe flag.
+The five stripe lesbian flag is a concise version of the seven stripe flag.
 While this still represents both butch and femme identities, it forgoes two colors to be more compact and easier to memorize.
-The disclusion of dusty pink for “love and sex” may be a nod to asexual or aromantic lesbians, while removing bright orange for “independence” may signify that not every lesbian is focused on independence, and may be more community-oriented.
+Some interpret the exclusion of dusty pink for “love and sex” to be nod to asexual or aromantic lesbians.
+At the same time, removal of the bright orange for “independence” acknowledges that not every lesbian is focused on independence, and may be more community-oriented.

 The colors and meanings that remain are as follows.